 A candidate shall be eligible for the degree of Bachelor of Engineering if the candidate has satisfactorily undergone the prescribed courses of study for a period of four academic years and has passed the prescribed examinations in all the four academic years.
-For the award of the degree, a student has to

-5.1 Earn a minimum of 166 credits (127 for lateral entry students).
+For the award of the degree, a student has to earn a minimum of 173 credits (132 for lateral entry students).

-5.2 Serve in any one of the Co-curricular activities such as
+Serve in any one of the Co-curricular activities such as

-- ✤ National Cadet Corps (NCC)
+- National Cadet Corps (NCC)

-- ✤ National Service Scheme (NSS)
+- National Service Scheme (NSS)

-- $\boldsymbol{\diamond}$ National Sports Organization (NSO) and
+- National Sports Organization (NSO) and

 - Youth Red Cross (YRC)

-for at least one year.
+For at least one year.
 The students enrolled in any one of the co-curricular activities (NCC / NSS / NSO / YRC) will undergo training for about 80 hours and attend a camp of about seven days.
 The training shall include classes on hygiene and health awareness and also training in first-aid.
 While the training activities will normally be during weekends, the camp will normally be during vacation period.